freakified/PebbleChecklist/README.md

 "...only one app, a simple list-making app called Checklist, which uses the watch's microphone to add tasks, really proved useful."
-—MIT Technology Review
+-MIT Technology Review

-"I loved the convenience of adding items to the Checklist app just by speaking" —Tom's Guide
+"I loved the convenience of adding items to the Checklist app just by speaking" -Tom's Guide

 ******